RMS Queen Elizabeth

 Built by John Brown and Company at Clydebank, Scotland, as Hull 552, she was launched on 27 September 1938 and named in honour of Queen Elizabeth, the wife of King George VI.
-Her design was an improvement of that of Queen Mary, resulting in a vessel 12 feet longer and several thousand tons greater GRT, making her the largest passenger liner ever built for a record 56 years.
+Her design was an improvement of that of Queen Mary, resulting in a vessel 12 ft longer and several thousand tons greater GRT, making her the largest passenger liner ever built for a record 56 years.
 She entered service in March 1940 as a troopship in the Second World War, and did not make her first commercial voyage as an ocean liner until October 1946.

 With the decline in popularity of the transatlantic route, both ships were replaced by the smaller, more economical Queen Elizabeth 2, which made her maiden voyage in 1969.
 Queen Mary was retired from service on 9 December 1967, and sold to the city of Long Beach, California.
 Queen Elizabeth was retired after her final crossing to New York, on 8 December 1968.
 She was moved to Port Everglades, Florida, and converted to a tourist attraction, which opened in February 1969.
 The business was unsuccessful, and closed in August 1970.
-Finally, the ship was sold to Hong Kong businessman Tung Chao-yung, who intended to convert her into a floating university cruise ship called Seawise University.
+Finally, the ship was sold to Hong Kong businessman Tung Chao-yung, who intended to convert her into a floating university cruise ship, Seawise University.
 In 1972, while she was undergoing refurbishment in Hong Kong harbour, a fire broke out aboard under unexplained circumstances, and the vessel was capsized by the water used to fight the fire.
-The following year the wreck was deemed an obstruction to shipping in the area, and in 1974 and 1975 was partially scrapped on site.
+The following year, the wreck was deemed an obstruction to shipping in the area, and in 1974 and 1975 was partially scrapped on site.
+The remains of her hull were subsequently buried under reclaimed land used to build the Kwai Tsing Container Terminals.